JuliusKoronci/javascript-clean-code/lib/examples/nested-loops/README.md

 ### Flow, documentation and what we missed

 So are we ready yet?
 No, not really :)
-So far followed the happy path approach.
+So far we followed the happy path approach.

 > happy path is actually a design principle I follow while programming, it works really well with Demeter's law